 I have collected quite a few homeschool preschool items over the years, so there has been very little that I’ve had to buy for my youngest son’s preschool activities.
-They’re an eclectic mix of stuff I’ve found on Pinterest, great books, activity kits and games I’ve purchased.
+They’re an eclectic mix of stuff I’ve found on Pinterest, activity kits and games I’ve purchased.

 My kids are blessed to be part of a learning program where they attend classes from 9:00-3:30 two days a week, and so my preschooler and I do the bulk of his “teaching” while the older kids are at these classes.

 I simply pull a one or two items from each of these bins on these “teaching” days.
 If the activity is a hit, sometimes we’ll do the same activity several days in a row.

 But many days, I just follow what he wants to learn about.
 Here’s a video (and one of our activities) from the day he discovered that clouds move:

 I also have a bin for independent learning so that my preschooler has some fun learning activities to do on the other days when I must focus on teaching the older kids.